New Zealand

 Police say they will still respond to crimes, making a decision based on the 111 call as to whether the harm is criminal family violence, non criminal forms of family violence - such as coercive controlling behaviour, financial and emotional abuse - or other issues such as mental health problems, substance use or people arguing.

-But Leonetti said she was "baffled" police believe they can accurately distinguish between family violence from non-family violent family harm, without showing up on the doorstep and reading between the lines.
+But Leonetti said she was "baffled" police believed they could accurately distinguish between family violence and non-criminal or non-violent family harm without showing up on the doorstep and reading between the lines.

 "If somebody makes a 111 call and the perpetrator is standing in the room, they are not at liberty to disclose everything they need to.
 Or if the neighbour calls, how would the police figure out talking to the next door neighbour whether they need to respond to that home or not?"

-In the absence of coding those things differently when the calls are taken and triaged, there is no data to know if the police position - that they are only avoiding non-criminal non-family violence forms of family harm - is true, she said.
+In the absence of coding those things differently when the calls are taken and triaged, there are no data to know if the police position they are only avoiding non-criminal, non-violent forms of family harm is true, she said.

 "There is evidence from around the world, including Aotearoa New Zealand, that police are getting called out to cases that involve crimes and family violence, and not treating them as such."